Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 139C9: after D35a, too small in NewG
 - 139E9: franken
 - 13A26: after 25
+- 13A69: the proper one had two set of horns, was forced to remove flail from improper :(
 - 13A8F: after 8E
 - 13A59: after 58
 - 13AA7: after A8